 The Lydia Eva YH89 is Great Yarmouth’s last steam drifter.
 Built in 1930 she acts as a floating museum for the town’s herring fishing industry.
 Come aboard and discover how the fishermen worked and lived.

-Moored on Great Yarmouth’s Heritage South Quay, the Lydia Eva is the town’s last working steam drifter.
-Still capable of going to sea, she offers visitors the chance to see how fishermen worked and lived in the 1930s.
-Explore the wheelhouse, fish hold, crew quarters, galley and engine room with its triple-expansion steam engine.
-On Sunday 10th September local shanty group, the Rogue Shanty Buoys will be on board from 1100 to 1400 singing traditional shanties.
+Moored on Great Yarmouth’s Heritage South Quay, the Lydia Eva steam drifter offers visitors the chance to see how fishermen worked and lived in the 1930s.
+Explore her wheelhouse, fish hold, crew quarters, galley and engine room with its original working steam engine.
+In 2023, she featured in the film Wonka

 Part of Heritage Open Days.